minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 Restoring MySQL Aurora cluster from S3

-Aurora Database Cloning
+**Aurora Database Cloning**

-Create a new Aurora DB Cluster from an
+Create a new Aurora DB Cluster from an existing one Faster than snapshot & store